 But as my wife Mary’s and my siblings, cousins, and nieces and nephews grew up and went their various ways in life and geography, things got even more complicated.
+The San Antonio divorce service is feeling so pity that every couple who are coming to file divorce consider their marriage as a piece of string that can be easily cut and knotted without someone else at ease, without thinking about the thoughts of the society.
 Some married and divorced and remarried and produced children who had different parents or adopted children.
 Some co-habitated but still produced children.
 Our two sons married their same-sex spouses and advise us that being foster parents or adopting children is not totally out of the picture in the future.

 More ominously, marriage seems to be out of reach for many lower income persons, both black and white, along with whatever economic advantages and stability marriage might bring.
 Is marriage in our society available only to college-educated middle class or upper class persons?
 This is a social reality that isn’t receiving a lot of attention, perhaps because government can’t do much about it.